-It’s been six years, but Left 4 Dead 2 always looked economical in that way Valve shooters tend to be, so it’s aged well - despite the lack of your fancy physically-based rendering or global illumination.
+It’s been six years, but Left 4 Dead 2 always looked economical in the way Valve shooters tend to be, so it’s aged well – despite the lack of your fancy physically-based rendering or global illumination.
 And it certainly hasn’t been bettered, even with the onset of the Vermintide and two Paydays.

 There's an argument to be made that Left 4 Dead lost some of the exquisite balance of its tiny armoury by expanding it for the sequel – filling the world with impromptu melee weapons and special ammo types.
 But it's an argument soon drowned beneath the racket of the chainsaw or the insistence of the combat shotgun.

 While some post-apocalyptic scenarios default to a familiar version of zombie-dom we've long been desensitised to, Left 4 Dead 2 presents a world in which normality is all too recent.
-Though the cities have emptied out after waves of evacuations, humanity feels close enough to touch thanks to the messages scrawled, crossed-out and rescrawled on the walls of safehouses.
+Though the cities have emptied out after waves of evacuations, humanity feels close enough to touch thanks to the messages scrawled, crossed-out, and rescrawled on the walls of safehouses.
 There’s a unique warmth here, too: the cultural influence of New Orleans and its environs seeps from the swamps to the streets and into the soundtrack.

 Atom Zombie Smasher

 Atom Zombie Smasher is one of very few zombie games that goes for the big picture.
 It puts you in charge of the city of Nuevo Aires’ defence forces and tasks you with saving as many citizens as you can.
 From your top-down perspective you’ll call in rescue helicopters, direct sniper teams, and make monstrous sacrifices to achieve your goal.